-The Queensland Government manages personal information in line with the Information Privacy Act 2009 (PDF, 850KB).
+The Queensland Government manages personal information in line with the Information Privacy Act 2009.

-We collect and manage your personal information as described on this page, unless stated otherwise.
-'Personal information' has a broad definition and may include, but is not limited to, your name, address, phone number, email address - basically any information from which you can be identified.
+'Personal information' has a broad definition and may include, but is not limited to, your name, address, phone number or email address – basically any information that will identify you.

 Information we may request

-- better understand customer needs (e.g. assess or improve the quality of our services to you)
+- seeking to better understand customer needs (e.g. collecting feedback and information on issues impacting small business, and assessing the quality of our services to you)

-Business Queensland delivers services on behalf of more than a dozen Queensland Government departments.
-That number will grow as more agencies, including statutory authorities, migrate their business-facing services to Business Queensland.
+Business Queensland delivers information and services on behalf of multiple Queensland Government departments.
+The number of services will grow as more agencies, including statutory authorities, migrate their business-facing services to Business Queensland.